Skip to Content

 Head back to your accommodation (see my guide on where to stay in Dublin if you haven’t decided) and chill for a bit.

-Here are a handful of places to eat and pubs that I recommend to everyone spending 5 days in Dublin:
+Here are a handful of places to eat and pubs that I recommend to everyone visiting Dublin:

 Stop 1: The Sally Gap Drive (multiple stops)

-Out of the many day trips from Dublin, the 26km/16 mile Sally Gap Drive is the one I’ve done this most.
+Out of the many day trips from Dublin, the 26km/16 mile Sally Gap Drive is the one I’ve done the most and it’s one I continue to do, as there’s so much to it.

 This is a hugely rewarding scenic drive that starts from just outside of Roundwood Village, around a 1-hour drive from Dublin.